goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

   (:term:`ZCML`), an XML based configuration language, providing limitless flexibility.

-- BlueBream can also register components using :term:`GROK`, which adds a layer replacing the declarative configuration of ZCML with conventions and declarations in standard Python.

 - BlueBream features the :term:`Zope Component Architecture` (ZCA) which implements :term:`Separation of concerns` to create highly cohesive reusable components (zope.component_).